Asabeneh/30-Days-Of-Python/readme.md

 ## Welcome

-**Congratulations** for deciding to participate in a _30 days of Python_ programming challenge .
+**Congratulations** for deciding to participate in a _30 days of Python_ programming challenge.
 In this challenge you will learn everything you need to be a python programmer and the whole concept of programming.
 In the end of the challenge you will get a _30DaysOfPython_ programming challenge certificate.

 If you would like to actively engage in the challenge, you may join the [30DaysOfPython challenge](https://t.me/ThirtyDaysOfPython) telegram group.